-During fiscal 2012, we acquired eleven existing nightclub operations and two other licensed locations under development for a total cost of approximately \$35.4 million, including real property of approximately \$7.6 million.
+During fiscal 2012, we acquired eleven existing nightclub operations and two other licensed locations under development for a total cost of approximately \$3.4 million, including real property of approximately \$7.6 million.
 These acquisitions were funded primarily with cash of approximately \$4.9 million, debt of \$22 million and real property debt of approximately \$9.0 million.
 These nightclub operations had total revenues of approximately \$4.3 million and net income before taxes of approximately \$620,000 for fiscal year 2012.
-These amounts do not include the acquisition of approximately \$10.1 million of real estate relating to the Jaguars acquisition which was closed on October 16, 2012.
+These amounts do not include the acquisition of approximately \$10.1 million of real estate (\$350,000 in cash and the balance in debt) relating to the Jaguars acquisition which was closed on October 16, 2012.

-During fiscal 2013, we have acquired an existing licensed location for \$3,000,000 (\$1.5 million in cash and the balance in promissory notes).
+During fiscal 2013, in addition to the real estate explained in the previous paragraph, we have acquired an existing licensed location for \$3,000,000 (\$1.5 million in cash and the balance in promissory notes).
 This location is being remodeled and will open later in 2013.
-We also acquired real property of approximately \$10 million (\$350,000 in cash and the balance in debt).
+We also acquired the remaining 50% of an unopened club for \$863,000 of common stock in May 2013.
+We also acquired another club for \$300,000 in cash.
+We previously had acquired the real estate for this location